hipay/hipay-docs/hipay-enterprise-sdk-ios/08-Advanced-usage.md

                         * Otherwise, the error object will be defined */ })
 ```

-### Updating a token or retrieving information about a token

 You can also update a token by using the *Secure Vault* method named `updatePaymentCardWithToken:requestID:setCardExpiryMonth:cardExpiryYear:cardHolder:completionHandler:`.